Document retention requirements in Australia

 Common retention mistakes and how to avoid them

 Keeping everything indefinitely.
 This is not a safe default.
-Retaining personal data beyond the required period breaches UK GDPR and exposes the organisation to ICO enforcement action.
-The ICO issued GBP 4.4 million in fines during 2024 for data protection breaches, with several cases involving excessive data retention.
+Retaining personal information beyond the required period breaches the Privacy Act and exposes the organisation to OAIC enforcement action.

 Applying a single retention period to all documents.
 Different document types have different legal requirements.
 A one-size-fits-all approach will inevitably result in some records being destroyed too early and others being kept too long.